 Day 6: Krasnoufimsk – Maly Turysh

-Overnight homestay might just be that little piece of the puzzle that lacks from the ever-questioned and never fully understood the mystical term of "Russian soul".
+Overnight homestay might just be that little piece of puzzle that lacks from the ever-questioned and never fully understood the mystical term of “Russian soul”.

 After breakfast, we will head to Yekaterinburg, the fourth-largest city in Russia located to the east of the Ural Mountains, on the border of Europe and Asia.
-In our car sightseeing tour we will visit the most fascinating sights of the Ural's heart such as panoramic Iset River, historic and grand Square of 1905, majestic Cathedral of Alexander Nevsky and Trinity Cathedral, very modern QWERTY Monument, and finally a famous Europe Asia monument where you will be able to take a unique picture standing on both sides at the same time.
-And if we are lucky enough we can witness a typical Russian wedding as it is the locals' favorite place for wedding photoshoots.
+In our car sightseeing tour we will visit the most fascinating sights of the Ural’s heart such as panoramic Iset River, historic and grand Square of 1905, majestic Cathedral of Alexander Nevsky and Trinity Cathedral, very modern QWERTY Monument, and finally a famous Europe Asia monument where you will be able to take a unique picture standing on both sides at the same time.
+And if we are lucky enough we can witness a typical Russian wedding as it is locals’ favorite place for wedding photoshoots.

-There is another historical fact that made Yekaterinburg so famous - Tsar Nicolas' family assassination.
-Today we will visit the Church on the Blood built in 2003 on the place where Nicolas II, his wife, four daughters Grand Duchess Olga, Tatiana, Maria, Anastasia, and young tsarevitch Aleksey were killed in the basement in solemn summer of 1918.
-The monastery we will visit has 7 wooden churches (as the number of family members).
+There is another historical fact that made Yekaterinburg so famous – Tsar Nicolas’ family assassination.
+Today we will visit the Church on the Blood built in 2003 on the place where Nicolas II, his wife, four daughters Grand Duchess Olga, Tatiana, Maria, Anastasia and young tsarevitch Aleksey were killed in the basement in solemn summer of 1918.
+The monastery we will visit has 7 wooden churches (as the number of the family members).
 There you will learn the story of the Romanovs and buy hand-made icons embroidered by the nuns.

-In the evening you will take a Russian train to Krasnoyarsk, 38h on the way (2nd class compartments, 4 people)
+In the evening you will take Russian train to Krasnoyarsk, 38h on the way (2nd class compartments, 4 people)

 Day 8: Trans-Siberian: Whole day train ride!